 - lipids (fats)

 These ingredients form a gelatinous substance.
 They’re live, active cultures, similar to those found in a sourdough bread starter.
-They cause the kefir lime to ferment when combined with milk or coconut water, in much the same way yogurt, sour cream, and buttermilk do.
+They cause fermentation when the kefir grains are combined with milk or coconut water, in much the same way yogurt, sour cream, and buttermilk do.

 Coconut water is the clear or slightly cloudy liquid that you find when you crack open a green coconut.
 It’s different from coconut milk, which is prepared with grated coconut meat from a mature, brown coconut.

-Pure coconut water has been used as an intravenous fluid to hydrate critically ill patients in remote areas where medical resources are limited.
-For example, the case of a stroke patient in the Solomon Islands who was successfully hydrated with coconut water appears in American Journal of Emergency Medicine.
+Pure coconut water has been used as an intravenous fluid to hydrate critically ill people on remote areas where medical resources are limited.

 Coconut kefir is coconut water that has been fermented with kefir grains.
 Like dairy kefir, it provides fuel for the beneficial bacteria in your gut.
-These good bacteria fight unhealthy bacteria as well as infection.
+These good bacteria fight potentially harmful bacteria as well as infection.
 They also help stimulate digestion and boost your immune system.

 All the nutrients in coconut water are present in coconut kefir.
 The downside of coconut kefir?
 It’s higher in sodium than other kefirs, and most of its calories come from sugar.
 That said, coconut water kefir has nutritional and health benefits worth noting.